The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: Spectral curves.

 In fact it is easily shown that this inclusion is onto, so that $\caA^\rho\simeq\caA_W$.
 Thus we recover $X\setminus\{P,\rho P\}$ as $\Spec(\caA^\C_W)$, where $\caA^\C_W$ is the complex subalgebra of $C^\omega(S^1,\C)$ generated by $\caA_W$.
 Now $(W^\alg)^\C$, the complexification $W^\alg+W^\alg i\subset H$, is a torsion free $\caA^\C_W$-module and this recovers the rank one torsion free coherent sheaf $\caL$ equipped with the trivialisation implicit in the inclusion $(W^\alg)^\C\subset H^\alg_+\oplus H_-$.

 Now, in analogy with the KP case, it is clear that we can assign a commutative algebra $\caA_W$ to \emph{any} $W\in Gr_\QKP$, but in general this will not be very useful: typically $\caA_W=\R$, and even if it is not so trivial we only obtain spectral data of the type we desire when $(W^\alg)^\C$ is locally rank one.
 Nevertheless, we can always obtain $\caA^\rho$ as a commutative algebra of differential operators over $\H$, and this connects us to the stationary QKP flows.
 The proof of the following lemma is obtained \textit{mutatis mutandis} from \cite[Remark 6.4]{SegW}. \begin{lem} Given $W\in Gr_\QKP$ to each $h\in\caA_W$ there is a unique pseudo-differential operator $P(h)\in Z_0(L_W)$ for which the differential operator part $P(h)_+$ satisfies $P(h)_+\psi_W = \psi_Wh$.
-The $\R$-algebra $\{P(h)_+:h\in\caA_W\}$ is isomorphic to $\caA_W$.
+The $\R$-algebra $\{P(h)_+;h\in\caA_W\}$ is isomorphic to $\caA_W$.
 It follows that $[P(h)_+,L_W]=0$ and therefore the QKP solution corresponding to $W$ is stationary for every flow $\partial_{P(h)}$. \end{lem} One consequence of this lemma is that $L_W$ admits only finitely many independent non-stationary QKP flows precisely when the algebra $\caA_W$ possesses an element of every sufficiently high order, and therefore $(W^\alg)^\C$ is locally rank one.
-Hence $L_W$ is a solution of finite type. \begin{exam} Consider, in light of proposition \ref{prop:hyperelliptic}, the case when $W$ comes from a smooth $X$ for which the divisor $P-\rho P$ has order two.
-Then there exists a rational function $\lambda$ of degree two on $X$ with divisor $2P-2\rho P$ and we may normalise this so that $\overline{\rho^*\lambda} = \pm\lambda^{-1}$.
-Let us examine the case $\overline{\rho^*\lambda} = \lambda^{-1}$ (the other sign choice leads to similar conclusions).
-This means both $\lambda+\lambda^{-1}$ and $i(\lambda-\lambda^{-1})$ belong to $\caA_W$.
-Now we may choose $\zeta = \sqrt{\lambda}$ about $P$ and therefore

-From the previous lemma we deduce that every ``even'' flow in the QKP hierarchy $s_2,t_2,s_4,t_4,\ldots$ leaves $L_W$ stationary.
-This corresponds to a subhierarchy of the QKP hierarchy which I believe is called the modified Novikov-Veselov hierarchy: it sits in relationship to the QKP hierarchy just as the KdV hierarchy sits in relationship to the KP hierarchy. \end{exam}
+Hence $L_W$ is a solution of finite type.